exposit/katarpgs/_superlite/lightandshadow.md

 link: Light_and_Shadow.pdf
 ---

-The first game of the "one microRPG game a month" challenge (OMGAM)[https://exposit.github.io/omgam/] for 2019.
+The first game of the "one microRPG game a month" challenge <a href="https://exposit.github.io/omgam/">OMGAM</a>for 2019.

 A quick solo riff on Otherkin and [6 Hours to Midnight]({{site.baseurl}}/superlite/6hourstomidnight/) to get back in the swing of things!
 The theme is "nephilim", in an homage to my current UMF campaign.